beevik/go6502/README.md

 See http://godoc.org/github.com/beevik/go6502 for the godoc-formatted API documentation.

+The assembler and disassembler are currently under construction, so they may have a significant number of bugs.

 ###Example: Loading memory

 Initialize a 64KB memory space and load some machine code from a byte